stiglyt/MCW-Serverless-architecture/README.md

 ### Let us know how we’re doing!

 Please take a moment to fill out the [Microsoft Cloud Workshop Survey](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRyEtIpX7sDdChuWsXhzKJXJUNjFBVkROWDhSSVdYT0dSRkY4UVFCVzZBVy4u) and help us improve our offerings.

 # Serverless architecture

-Contoso is rapidly expanding their toll booth management business to operate in a much larger area.
-As this is not their primary business, which is online payment services, they are struggling with scaling up to meet the upcoming demand to extract license plate information from a large number of new tollbooths, using photos of vehicles uploaded to cloud storage.
-Currently, they have a manual process where they send batches of photos to a 3rd-party who manually transcodes the license plates to CSV files that they send back to Contoso to upload to their online processing system.
+Contoso is rapidly expanding its toll booth management business to operate in a much larger area.
+As this is not their primary business, which is online payment services, they are struggling with scaling up to meet the upcoming demand to extract license plate information from many new tollbooths, using photos of vehicles uploaded to cloud storage.
+Currently, they have a manual process where they send batches of images to a 3rd-party who manually transcodes the license plates to CSV files that they send back to Contoso to upload to their online processing system.

-They want to automate this process in a way that is cost effective and scalable.
-They believe serverless is the best route for them, but do not have the expertise to build the solution.
+They want to automate this process in a way that is cost-effective and scalable.
+They believe serverless is the best route for them but do not have the expertise to build the solution.

-June 2020
+April 2021

 ## Target Audience